-In 2020, Alosa won a contract through the Delaware Health and Social Services, Division of Public Health to support the Delaware Public Health Substance Use Disorder Project.
+In 2020, Alosa was awarded a contract through the Delaware Health and Social Services, Division of Public Health to support the Delaware Public Health Substance Use Disorder Project.
 The goal of this program is to build on existing successful state opioid prescribing efforts and align the use of academic detailing to address issues that lead to non-evidence-based treatment of patients with pain, and/or OUD.
 In 2021, Alosa entered into a second contract with Delaware Health and Social Services, Division of Public Health as part of a SAMHSA Strategic Prevention Framework for Prescription Drugs (SPF-Rx) grant.
 This contract involves conducting academic detailing sessions and developing CE materials for healthcare providers throughout the state of Delaware to improve acute pain youth prescribing. both contracts with Delaware Health and Social services, Division of Public Health are ongoing.

 In partnership with Tulane University, Alosa Health began a SAMHSA-funded program in late 2019 to help educate Louisiana physicians to expand the utilization of buprenorphine among x-waivered providers.

 In late 2019, Alosa was awarded a contract by the Pennsylvania Department of Health and Human Services, Division of Public Health Services to conduct academic detailing outreach to providers across the state of Pennsylvania as part of a federal Overdose Data to Action grant.